-See The Fresh Prince of Bel-Air Cast, Then and Now - E!
+Take a Minute, Just Sit Right There and See The Fresh Prince of Bel-Air Cast, Then and Now - E!
 Online

-It's been 24 years since one of the most iconic theme songs last played on TV.
+It's been 30 years since one of the most iconic theme songs first played on TV.

-On May 20, 1996, six seasons and 148 episodes after making Will Smith a household name, The Fresh Prince of Bel-Air aired its last episode on NBC, taking with it an opening credits sequence that TV fans of a certain generation can, without a doubt, recite by heart.
+On Sept.
+10, 1990, The Fresh Prince of Bel-Air arrived on NBC, quickly making star Will Smith a household name while delivering an opening credits sequence that TV fans of a certain generation can, without a doubt, recite by heart.
 You know the one.
 Say it with us now:

 Now this is a story all about how my life got flipped, turned upside down.
 And I'd like to take a minute, just sit right there.
 I'll tell you how I became the prince of a town called Bel-Air.